195 - MINISTERIAL APPROVALS16

 A.

-The California Environmental Quality Act (CEQA) does not apply to Ministerial Approvals, as they are statutorily exempt pursuant to Guidelines Section 15268, as may be amended.
+Environmental.
+The California Environmental Quality Act (CEQA) does not apply to Ministerial Approvals, as they are statutorily exempt pursuant to Government Code Section 15268, as may be amended.
 Ministerial Approvals complying with the requirements of this Chapter are not subject to CEQA.

 B.

 General.
-An application for Ministerial Approval shall be acted upon by the Director.
+An application for Local Streamlined Ministerial Approval shall be acted upon by the Director.

 C.

 Conditions for Approval.
-Before approving an application for Ministerial Approval, the Director must make the following findings based on evidence in the record, as applicable, that:
+Before approving an application for Local Streamlined Ministerial Approval, the Director must make the following findings based on evidence in the record, as applicable, that:

 1.

-The housing development is eligible for Ministerial Approval.
+The housing development project is eligible for Ministerial Approval.

 2.

-If the application includes a request for a density bonus, incentive, waiver, or modification under Chapter 20.190, a finding that all the requirements for density bonuses and/or other incentives that are specified in Chapter 20.190 have been or will be met.
+If the application includes a request for a density bonus, incentive, waiver, or modification under Chapter 20.190, a finding that all the requirements for a density bonus and/or other incentives that are specified in Chapter 20.190 have been or will be met.

 D.